srijken/web-www-v2/content/who-we-are/team/_index.en.md

 ---
 type: team
 title: The Team
+opener: "Meet our team"
+intro: "We're very thankful and proud of all our team members"
 teams:
   - title: Board
     description: The board of directors is responsible for strategic leadership of DIVD.